Code your ESP8266 project with CLion IDE

 Reload the project

-Reload the CMake project by right click on the project name in the project view and check that no error is displayed.
-Build the project.
+Reload the CMake project by right clicking on the project name in the project view and check that no CMake error is generated.

 Flash your device